Wintellect/MSLearn/Introduction to Git/includes/3-make-and-track-changes.md

 	rm CSS/.git-keep
 	```

 1. Use your favorite text editor to create a file named **site.css** in the "CSS" subdirectory and add the following CSS to it.
-Then save your changes to the file.
+Then save the file.

 	```css
 	h1, h2, h3, h4, h5, h6 { font-family: sans-serif; }